Frequently Asked Questions

 Who is eligible to play?

 Each team sets its own membership rules.
 Some restrict players to pool members only, while others are open to those who are not members of the pool.
+To be eligible to play in games each player must have paid the club's water polo fee for the season.

-The league requires that any player that belongs to a club in the Seattle Summer Swim League or the Midlakes Summer League that offers water polo, must play with that pool’s team.
+The league requires that any player that belongs to a club in the Greater Seattle Summer Swim League or the Midlakes Summer League that offers water polo, must play with that pool’s team.
 You cannot belong to one club that offers the sport but play with another club.

 This limitation exists to provide an incentive for the development of water polo programs at all the summer league pools.